-To apply contrastive loss in our resource allocation problem, we need to create similar and dissimilar channel gain matrices.
-This can be achieved using a channel's statistical model that reflects the relevant properties of the communication environment.
-By introducing randomness through a Rayleigh fading model, we can produce channel gain matrices with varying coefficients in magnitude and phase, thus creating either similar or dissimilar matrices.
-To generate a channel gain matrix using this approach, we create a matrix of complex Gaussian random variables with zero mean, where the variance is influenced by the distance between the transmitter and receiver while also accounting for interference as noise \cite{geng2015optimality, naderializadeh2014itlinq}.
-The variance can be adjusted to control the level of correlation between the channels, thereby generating similar or dissimilar channel gain matrices as needed.
-We can train our model with contrastive loss function once we have created similar and dissimilar channel gain matrices.
-The loss function can be formulated as:
+To apply contrastive loss in our resource allocation problem, we generate similar and dissimilar channel gain matrices using a channel statistical model that captures the communication environment.
+Introducing randomness via a Rayleigh fading model produces matrices with varying magnitude and phase coefficients.
+Specifically, we create a complex Gaussian random matrix with zero mean, where the variance depends on transmitter-receiver distance and accounts for interference as noise \cite{geng2015optimality, naderializadeh2014itlinq}.
+Adjusting this variance controls channel correlation, creating similar or dissimilar matrices.
+With these, we train our model using the contrastive loss function formulated as follows:

-where $\theta$ is the set of parameters in the \ac{VAE} model, $\tau$ is a temperature hyperparameter, and $L(\theta)$ is the contrastive loss function. $\underline{H_i}$ and $\bar{H_i}$ are similar matrices to the main channel gain matrix ($H_i$) and are used in training the SS-VAE model \cite{naderializadeh2021contrastive}.
-By minimizing this loss function, we can find a set of parameters that enable our model to differentiate between similar and dissimilar channel gain matrices; therefore, it is used to solve the resource allocation problem.

-The connection between the VAE and the additional contrastive loss is essential for an optimal solution.
-The initial step establishes a strong base by using supervised learning to acquire a good representation of the resource allocation problem.
-The subsequent step further improves these representations, enhancing the model's capacity to generalize and effectively handle new, unforeseen scenarios.
+where $\theta$ is the set of parameters in the \ac{VAE} model, $\tau$ is a temperature hyperparameter, and $L(\theta)$ is the contrastive loss function. $\underline{H_i}$ and $\bar{H_i}$ are matrices similar to the main channel gain matrix $H_i$, used for training the SS-VAE model \cite{naderializadeh2021contrastive}.
+Minimizing this loss finds $\theta$ that enables the model to distinguish similar and dissimilar channel gain matrices, thereby addressing the resource allocation problem.
+The connection between the \ac{VAE} and the contrastive loss is key for optimal performance.
+The first step uses supervised learning to learn a good representation of the problem, and the next step refines these representations, improving the model's generalization to new, unseen scenarios.